mathe00/obsidian-plugin-python-bridge/README.md

 -   **📝 Access/Modify Active Note & Selection**: Easily get content, frontmatter, path, or title of the currently open note, and get or replace selected text in the editor.
 Get basic editor context (cursor position, line count).
 -   **📂 Vault Interaction & File Management**: Get the vault path, list all notes, open specific notes, read/modify any note's content or frontmatter (by path). **Create, check existence, rename, delete notes and folders.
 List folder contents.** Get outgoing links from a note.
 -   **🔗 Backlink Retrieval**: Get incoming links (backlinks) for a specific note.
 Optionally uses the [Backlink Cache plugin](https://github.com/mnaoumov/obsidian-backlink-cache) for significantly improved performance in large vaults if installed.
+*   **👂 Event Listening**: Allow Python scripts to react to Obsidian events (like note modification, deletion, rename, etc.) by registering listeners.
 -   **ℹ️ Obsidian Context**: Get the current Obsidian language setting, vault name, and theme mode (light/dark).
 -   **🛡️ Environment Checks & Guidance**: Automatically checks for Python and required libraries (`requests`, `PyYAML`) on startup and provides clear notifications if something is missing.
 -   **💻 Cross-Platform**: Works reliably on Windows, macOS, and Linux thanks to HTTP communication and robust Python detection.